Psy-Fer/bedpull/docs/src/paf-mode.md

-`--stitch_records` looks for a chain of records that share a query contig and strand, are contiguous in target space (within `--max_stitch_gap` bp), and together span the requested region — then extracts one sequence across the whole chain in a single slice, rather than walking each record's CIGAR separately.
+`--stitch_records` looks for a chain of records that share a query contig and strand, are contiguous in target space (within `--max_stitch_gap` bp), and together span the requested region, then extracts one sequence across the whole chain in a single slice instead of walking each record's CIGAR separately.
 Any "gap" in query space between chain members (the inserted sequence itself, which has no aligned counterpart in either record) is spliced in directly from the raw query FASTA, since that gap *is* the structural variant the aligner split